akssus12/cloud-forest/README.md

 When you try to check the value or results, you have to use logger
   - ex. logger.info(messages)
   - ex. logger.error(messages)

+## Add each source to your branch
+When you try to commit, push updates, please use your branch!
+  - currnet branch - yi(yeongil), yw(yeonwoo), gm(gyungmin)